 Ease of Use

-One unique feature of the Zoom's controller is the zoom knob on the upper left side.
-This knob is just like the one on the other side that controls camera tilt.
+The Zoom offers the classic DJI user experience, with easy setup, intuitive controls and menus, and very stable flight.
+We think even beginners will have no issues getting this drone off the ground and recording footage.
+One unique feature of the controller is the zoom knob on the upper left side.
+This knob is just like the one on the other side that controls the camera tilt.
 We found it to be quite supple and easy to adjust, resulting in very smooth zooming shots.

 If you're looking for a drone with optical zoom, the Mavic 2 Zoom is a well-rounded machine at a relatively reasonable price.
 If you don't need that zoom, however, you can get better video quality for significantly less.
 The value of this product depends on what you want to accomplish.